 I love spicy foods.
 I don’t like quite as much heat as I did in my younger days, but I still enjoy foods with big, bold flavors and a mild heat.
 This is one such recipe.

 When you make this, you will want to marinate the shrimp for several hours, so plan ahead for that.
 Joe usually makes this the night before and then cooks it after work.
-It really doesn’t need to marinate that long (a half hour is enough, really), but he does it in the time he has available, and that is good enough.
-It tastes great either way.
+It really doesn’t need to marinate that long (an hour is probably enough, and we’ve even cooked it without marinating at all, and it still comes out really good).